fbpx

 While these quiet creatures look tame, they are still wild animals and should never be pet or fed.
 For your own protection and the protection of the horses, keep a safe distance.
 The wild horses are unpredictable wild animals, and National Park Service recommends keeping a “bus length” away which is at least 40 feet.

-On your way to your island escape, visit the Assateague Island Visitor Center on the southern side of Route 611 before the Verrazano Bridge park entrance.
+On your way to your island escape, visit the Assateague Island Visitor Center located in the Maryland District of Assateague Island on the southern side of Route 611, before the Verrazzano Bridge entrance into the park.
+The GPS address is 11800 Marsh View Lane, Berlin, Maryland 21811.
 Find information about the park, programs and recreational activities, plus exhibits on beachcombing, nature films, a marine aquarium and a touch tank.

 For more information about Assateague Island, its horses and wildlife plus rules on camping within the parks, visit NPS.gov/asis or call 410-641-1441.